hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-virtualization.md

 ![](/img/get-provisioning-policy-for-pcbe-in-dhci.png "get the provisioning policy for deploying datastores in a dHCI using PCBE")

-Using another API from the virtualization API such as **GET {baseUrl}/virtualization/v1beta1/hypervisors-clusters** to obtain the **HyperClusterId** is shown below.
+I used another API from the virtualization API such as `GET {baseUrl}/virtualization/v1beta1/hypervisors-clusters` to obtain the `HyperClusterId` (shown below).
 ![](/img/obtain-the-cluster-id-for-deployment-at-dhci-using-pcbe.png "Obtain the cluster id which is required to deploy a datastore in a dHCI using PCBE")

-And using the legacy API such as `GET /api/v1/storage-systems/device-type2` to obtain the **Storage System Id** is shown below.
+Furthermore, I used the legacy API such as `GET /api/v1/storage-systems/device-type2` to obtain the `Storage System Id` (shown below).

 ![](/img/obtain-the-storage-system-id-using-the-legacy-api.png "legacy API to display the storage system Id")

-Finally, all the above values were entered into the JSON body below as part of the Virtualization API to create a datastore in the designated cluster using the attached storage system.
+Finally, I entered all the above values into the JSON body below as part of the virtualization API to create a datastore in the designated VMware cluster using the attached storage system.

 ![](/img/create-a-datastore-using-virtualization-api-post-datastores-with-all-required-body.png "Deploy POST to create the datastore in the DHCI using PCBE")